Valkamo/stealth-boom/README.md

     Player can hide behind objects to disrupt the vision of the enemies.
     Game objectives are scattered around the map in a fixed location.

+# Created by
+    Oskar Valkamo and Maryam Kheirkhah 2024